 With Adjustable Resonance and Baffle Step Compensation

 In the following are given building instructions for a current-output stereo amplifier capable of delivering about 12 watts into 8 Ω load.
 The power stage is based on TDA2040, whose properties are suitable for the purpose and that worked in testing reliably at all signal levels.
-LM1875 should also be a proper alternative but has not been verified.
+LM1875 is pin compatible and should also be a proper alternative but has not been verified.
 The power supply is regulated and common for all stages and both channels.